Planck 2013 results. I. Overview of products and scientific results: Critical steps towards production of the maps

-The calibration philosophy for the two submillimetre channels of HFI (545 and 857\,GHz) has been modified from what was initially planned and reported in \citet{planck2011-1.7}.
-The original approach was to compare the HFI maps to Galactic emission maps observed by {\it COBE}/FIRAS \cite{1999ApJ...512..511M}.
-In the previous work, this comparison was done only at high Galactic latitudes because the narrow Galactic ridge led to a calibrated level that was incompatible (too high) with the CMB dipole calibration at 353\,GHz.
-However, a more detailed investigation of the FIRAS-based calibration led to a number of inconsistencies that are discussed in \citet{planck2013-p03f}.
-Therefore, the calibration scheme at 545 and 857\,GHz is now based on fitting the HFI measurements of the flux density of Uranus and Neptune to planetary emission models, which have an absolute accuracy of about 5\,\% but a relative accuracy of $\sim$2\,\%.
+The calibration philosophy for the two submillimetre channels of HFI (545 and 857\,GHz) has changed from that reported in \citet{planck2011-1.7}.
+The original approach compared HFI and {\it COBE}/FIRAS \citep{1999ApJ...512..511M} maps at high Galactic latitude.
+Detailed investigation revealed a number of inconsistencies \citep{planck2013-p03f}, and the calibration scheme at 545 and 857\,GHz is now based on fitting measurements of the flux density of Uranus and Neptune to planetary emission models, which have an absolute (relative) accuracy of about 5\,\% (2\,\%).
 This process is described in detail in \citet{planck2013-p03f}.
-The overall estimated accuracy of the gain calibration with this method is estimated at 10\,\%.
+The overall estimated accuracy of the gain calibration with this method is estimated to be 10\,\%.